 Due to advancements in eye surgery technology and the non-invasive procedure that is used for lens replacement surgery (we use the latest femtosecond laser technology), refractive lens exchange has an extremely high success rate, and the whole process is completed in between 15 and 30 minutes per eye.

-We know lens replacement surgery can seem confusing, so to help you decide whether it’s the right treatment for you, we’ve put together this handy guide to the facts about lens replacement.
+We know lens replacement surgery can seem confusing, so to help you decide whether it’s the right treatment for you, we’ve put together this handy FAQ to the facts about lens replacement.
 Read on to find out everything you need to know.

 1. Lens replacement surgery isn’t just for removing cataracts